dariusL3/rng/README.md

+# 17/1:
+	- added an implementation of SCRAPE as contract
+	- heavy computations are in the form of pure / view functions (which makes them effectively client-side, see "Solidity function types" for clarification)
+	- added a runtime transcript (log)

 # 20/11:
-	- added practical implementation of PVSS
+	- added actual-elliptic-curve implementation of PVSS
-	- uses secp256k1 curve (to match major cryptocurrencies')
+	- uses secp256k1 curve (to match major cryptocurrencies)

 # 6/11:
 	- added implementation for SCRAPE protocol